 Generalised Anxiety Online Support

 Do you feel inexplicably anxious most days?
 Do you struggle to remember the last time you felt relaxed and calm?
 Perhaps you feel restless and always on edge?
-These may well be signs of generalised anxiety.
+These may well be signs of anxiety.

 While anxiety is a normal functional emotion that everyone experiences now and then, some people find themselves in a state of continual heightened anxiety.
 It can affect all facets of your life, from irritability and insomnia to a lack of focus and an unshakeable sense of dread.